author image

 Calculate your next feature to build

 Something I’ve learned from working on a startup is that there are too many options.
 There’s no management to tell you which way you should be going.
-You’re too early to completely follow your customer’s judgement.
-And everyone seems to want something.
-Traditionally, I’ve always used a product prioritization matrix. impact and effort matrix However, being the sole-judge, it was easy to get too excited with what I wanted to build next and forget what customers actually wanted.
+Traditionally, I’ve always used a product prioritization matrix to help pick the next things to work on. impact and effort matrix When I was working with the Co.Lab founders, we often had disagreements over which features we wanted to build next.

 Figmage